 Carlos Surinach Commissions - This program also funds the creation of new works by former winners of the BMI Student Composer Awards by identifying orchestras, chamber music groups, and classical soloists with a strong record of performing contemporary music which in turn select a composer to write the commissioned work.
 Applications are by invitation only.

-Charlie Parker Jazz Composition Prize - This is a prize of a $3,000, presented annually for the best new work created in the BMI Jazz Composers Workshop.
+Charlie Parker Jazz Composition Prize - This is a grant of $3,000, presented annually for the best new work created in the BMI Jazz Composers Workshop.
 That work is then premiered at the following year's showcase concert by the BMI/New York Jazz Orchestra.
 Applications are by invitation only; however, the BMI Jazz Composers Workshop is open to any emerging or developing jazz composers and meets regularly in BMI's New York office.

 David N. Baker Jazz Composition Scholarship - This $2,500 scholarship is presented annually to a full-time junior, senior or graduate Jazz Studies student at the Indiana University Jacobs School of Music.
 "Recipients are chosen based on academic and artistic record, with preference given to females and students of color.
 Candidates must demonstrate excellence in writing significant original work in the jazz idiom."
 Applications are by invitation only.